LeeHall-DevOps/eng114_devops-1/notes/VPC.md

 CIDR - Classless Inter-Domain Routing - was developed as an alternative to traditional subnetting.
 The idea is that you can add a specification in the IP addresses itself as to the number of significant bits that can make up the routing or networking portion.

+It is a set of Internet protocol standards that is used to create unique identifies for networks and individual devices.

 ### How to create a CIDR block

 [How to create a CIDR block](https://docs.aws.amazon.com/vpc/latest/userguide/subnet-cidr-reservation.html)